 You can see a line that runs from the head to the tail along the upper part of each shark’s body.
 This line is called the lateral line.
 It contains millions of tiny cells that are specially designed to detect vibrations in the water.
 The lateral line is extremely sensitive and is able to detect movement in the water from several hundred yards away.
 The lateral line enables a shark to detect a fish resting beneath the surface of the sand by the vibrations produced by its heartbeat!!

-Sharks have widely varying diets, which includes everything from whales to coral spawn.
+Sharks have widely varying diets, which include everything from whales to coral spawn.
 Of the 350 species of sharks known, only around 50 have ever attacked humans.

 Sharks are the oldest group of jawed fishes alive today, with a fossil record dating back about 450 million years.
 This is well before the first reptiles (around 300 million years ago), and the first mammals (around 210 million years ago) made their appearance on Earth.

-Sharks are found in every part of the ocean, from the bright sunlit coral reef to the perpetual night of the deep sea floor.
+Sharks are found in every part of the ocean, from the bright sunlit coral reef to the perpetual night of the deep seafloor.
 Sharks do not make good fossils.
-When ancient sharks died, their cartilaginous skeletons disintegrated leaving only the teeth and an occasional vertebrae to fossilize.
+When ancient sharks died, their cartilaginous skeletons disintegrated leaving only the teeth and occasional vertebrae to fossilize.
 The oldest known shark tooth fossils were found in Spain and are about 400 million years old.
-One of the oldest species of shark was the Cladoselache, whom appeared 375 million years ago.
+One of the oldest species of shark was the Cladoselache, which appeared 375 million years ago.